 But for those who are new to Pear Deck or have several other tech tools that they are using in their classroom, I want to share with you why I continue to come back to it as my number one classroom tech tool for learning.
 That reason is the feedback I get from my learners.
 Since I began using it, Pear Deck has consistently been the number 1 thing my students say helps them learn in the classroom.
 So rather than me preaching about Pear Deck, here’s what my students have to say in their own words.

-The book itself is divided into different chapters associated with a different aspect of Pear Deck.
+The book is divided into chapters that cover various aspects of Pear Deck.
 Lots of people know about Pear Deck as a presentation tool, but there is so much more to discover!

 - Collaborate as a class to create flashcards with multiple representations with Pear Deck Vocabulary